rjcncpt/starcitizen-remove-green-tint/README.md

 # Star Citizen "Reshade Better look" Readme

-The main task is that the preset removes the green shading and performs color correction.
-The green shading is one of those things that not all people see.
-You can discuss about it endlessly :) You can test if you suffer from red/green blindness pretty easily on this website: https://www.colorlitelens.com/color-blindness-test.html#Redgreen
+The main task is to remove the green tint, make a color correction and give the flat look a little more depth.

+The green tint is one of those things that not all people can see.
+You can easily test if you have red-green blindness [on this website](https://www.colorlitelens.com/color-blindness-test.html#Redgreen).
+You can also check out the first screenshot at Maria Hospital.
+If you see a green tint [in this picture](https://i.imgur.com/rcntFdI.png).

-We, who see green shades almost 100%, have to correct the image in Star Citizen.
+We, who see green tones almost 100%, have to correct the image in Star Citizen if the green tint bothers us.
 And that's exactly what this preset does.

 ### What else does the preset do?
-The preset raises the contours and contrasts a bit and makes for a more vivid and clear image.
-It also applies color correction.
-Basically, the preset creates a more natural look.
+The preset raises the contours and contrasts a bit and provides a more vivid and clear image.
+Color correction is also applied.
+Basically, the preset provides a more natural look and natural whites and blacks.

 ## IMPORTANT
-If you do not normally notice green shading and Star Citizen looks normal to you, you should use the "Reshade - Better look (green blindness).ini" configuration file.
-Otherwise, the "Reshade - Better look.ini" configuration file may result in excessive blue shading.
+If you normally do not notice a green tint and Star Citizen looks normal to you, you should use the "Reshade - Better look (green blindness).ini" configuration file.
+Otherwise, the "Reshade - Better look.ini" configuration file may cause excessive blue shading.

 I recommend testing these settings in different environments, such as hangars.